 Preheat the oven to 350 f/ 180 c

-Prepare two well buttered 9 or 10 inch round layer cake pans, or buttered and lined with a circular parchment paper.
+Prepare a 9 or 10 inch round or a 13 x 9 inch rectangular baking pan, buttered and the bottom lined with parchment paper.

-In a bowl combine the flour, baking powder, and salt and stir until combined.
+In a separate bowl combine the flour, baking powder, baking soda, and salt and stir until combined.

 With the mixer set on low speed begin adding a third of the flour mixture alternately with an equal part of the milk and mixing until combined before adding the second and third additions of flour mixture and milk.
 Try not to over mix the batter so it retains its airiness.

-Spoon the cake batter evenly into the prepared cake pans.
-Giggle the pans slightly to even out the batter.
+Spoon the cake batter evenly into the prepared baking pan.
+Shake the pans slightly to even out the batter.

-Transfer the pans to the oven and bake for about 20 to 25 minutes.
-Test by sticking a skewer into the center of the cake.
+Transfer the pan to the preheated oven and bake for about 40 to 45 minutes.
+Test by inserting a skewer into the center of the cake.
 If the skewer comes out clean the cake is done.
 Keep an eye on the timing so the cake is not over baked which will dry it out.

-Transfer the cake pans to a wire rack and allow to cool to room temperature while you make the frosting.
+Transfer the cake pan to a wire rack and allow to cool to room temperature.